 - Every day across B.C., an average of 1,200 people will need medical treatment for a serious injury, four people will die, and thousands of dollars will be spent on treating those seriously injured.
 Families, workplaces, and communities will be disrupted temporarily or forever.

-- Drowning is a leading cause of death for children.
+- Traffic-related injuries continue to be a leading cause of death and hospitalization.

 About Denise Foucher

 Denise is an injury prevention coordinator with Northern Health’s population health team and is passionate about working towards health and wellness for everyone in Northern B.C.
 When not at work, Denise can be found out at the lake, walking her dog, planning her next travel adventure, or snuggled in a cozy chair with a good book.